Spectrum-CETB/LesKollab/README.md

 # LesKollab (Web)

-[LesKollab](https://github.com/Spectrum-CETB/LesKollab/) is a project sharing and collaborations application to help both beginners and veterans work together.
+[LesKollab](https://github.com/Spectrum-CETB/LesKollab/) is a project sharing and collaboration application to help both beginners and veterans work together.

 ## Features